Souper Easy Split Pea Soup

 - Add garlic and steam for another 2 minutes.

 - Add remaining ingredients and bring mixture to a boil.

 - Reduce to a simmer and stir periodically.

 - The soup may foam, which is normal when cooking with split peas.
 Stir and lower heat slightly if this happens.
 Continue simmering until peas are tender, about an hour and a half.

 - Remove the bay leaf and serve.

-- if you prefer a smooth soup, transfer to a blender or using an immersion blender, carefully pulse until smooth.
+- if you prefer a smooth soup, transfer to a blender or use an immersion blender, carefully pulse until smooth.
 Return to pot and heat until hot, adding more water if necessary.

 - Garnish with croutons or grated carrots for a splash of color.

-- Ladle soup into individual containers, allow to cool, seal containers, and freeze for up to three months for easy work lunches or quick homemade dinners!
+- Ladle soup into individual containers and freeze for up to three months for easy work lunches or quick homemade dinners!